• Skip to primary navigation

 • Purple, Green and Gold M&M's: I added Mardi Gras colored M&M's at the end for a festive color!

-Corn Chex and Pecans in a Bowl
+Corn Chex and pecans in bowl.

-Once the caramel was ready, I quickly poured it over the Corn Chex and pecans.
+1. Once the caramel was ready, I quickly poured it over the Corn Chex and pecans.

-Pouring Caramel over Corn Chex and Pecans
+Pouring caramel on Corn Chex and pecans.

 I didn't worry too much at this point about making sure that everything was well coated.

-Next, I popped it into a preheated 250°F oven for an hour.
-Every 15 minutes during the hour, I removed the roasting pan from the oven, and stirred the mixture to ensure that the Corn Chex and pecans were well coated.
+1. Next, I popped the Mardi Gras Praline Crunch into a preheated 250°F oven for an hour.
+Every 15 minutes during the hour, I removed the roasting pan from the oven and stirred the mixture to ensure that the Corn Chex and pecans were well coated.

-After giving the Praline Crunch one last stir, I dumped it onto a piece of parchment paper so that it could completely cool.
-I broke up any large clumps, tasting some of the pieces along the way!
+1. After giving the Praline Crunch one last stir, I dumped it onto a piece of parchment paper so that it could cool completely.

-Once the Praline Crunch had cooled completely, I added the Mardi Gras colored M&M’s – purple, green and gold.
-Talk about good!
-It had the perfect amount of crunch and sweetness, and the pecans were incredible.
-Yum!
+Once the Praline Crunch had cooled completely, I added the Mardi Gras colored M&M's - purple, green and gold.

 • May also use Rice, Wheat Chex or Quaker Brown Sugar Oatmeal Squares.